-- Use steroid medications
+Use steroid medications

-Is cholesterol a contributing factor in the development of cataracts?
-Maybe not directly, but medications used to control it have been linked to an increased risk of cataracts.
+> Is cholesterol a contributing factor in the development of cataracts?
+Not directly, but medications used to control it have been linked to an increased risk of cataracts.

-Cholesterol and Cataracts Connection
+> Cholesterol and Cataracts Connection

-Although some people believe there is a direct connection between cholesterol and cataracts, it seems to be less of a direct threat and more of an indirect one.
+> Some people believe there is a direct connection between cholesterol and cataracts.
+But, it seems to be less of a direct threat and more of an indirect one.
 It is an indirect threat by two means – an unhealthy diet and the medicine used to lower high cholesterol.

-A healthy diet is an important to all body functions.
+> A healthy diet is important for all body functions.
 This includes your eyesight.
 A diet that is high in cholesterol is not healthy.
-If a person is eating a diet rich in vitamins and minerals and low in fat, they are less likely to develop food related health issues.
+If a person is eating a diet rich in vitamins and minerals and low in fat, they are less likely to develop food-related health issues.

-When taking care of your body and eyes, consider reducing the amount of high cholesterol, fat, and sugar items in your diet.
+> When taking care of your body and eyes, consider reducing the amount of high cholesterol, fat, and sugar items in your diet.
 That mean limiting the amount of fast food and processed foods you consume.

-Also consider adding a vitamin supplement, like our Ocu-Plus Formula, to your diet to improve not only the health of your body, but the health of your eyes.
-Remember that having high blood sugar and high blood pressure (which can both be controlled through proper diet) are both contributing factors to the development of cataracts.
+> Also consider adding an eye vitamin supplement, like our Ocu-Plus Formula.
+Not only to improve your diet and thus the health of your body, but the health of your eyes.
+High blood sugar and high blood pressure can both be controlled through proper diet.
+They’re both contributing factors to the development of cataracts.

-The second connection between cholesterol and cataracts comes from the medicines that are commonly prescribed to lower cholesterol, statins.
+> The second connection between cholesterol and cataracts comes from the medicines that are commonly prescribed to lower cholesterol, statins.
 Statins work by clearing cholesterol from the blood.
 There have been several studies to assess the increased risk of cataracts among statin users.
 However, many of the studies that suggest statins lead to cataracts were tested on animals.
 Or, they didn’t use the rigorous research standards expected to be used today.
 There have been recent tests and trials that were up to standard and tested on humans which report no connection between statins and cataracts.